marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

     writestr(LDLINUX);
 {% endhighlight %}

-<i>This function starts the ELF module subsystem, by first trying to load the dynamic
-linker, ldlinux.c32, which is normally deployed on the TFTP server.
-This is consistent with the network traffic trace: the first time ldlinux tries to access the network, for some reason it fails and eventually it times out.</i>
+This function starts the ELF module subsystem, by first trying to load the dynamic linker, ldlinux.c32, which is normally deployed on the TFTP server.
+This is consistent with the network traffic trace: the first time ldlinux tries to access the network, for some reason it fails and eventually it times out.

 Something that I clearly needed was debug messages, enabling those already present and adding more, if needed.
 *writestr* didn't seem something I could use: it was printing directly to the video buffer, but it didn't support format strings. *dprintf*, however, seemed to be more suitable for the job.
 But what does dprinf do?
-By default, it is defined as vdprintf, and a quick look at the code revealed that I could not expect messages coming up on the KVM....
+By default, it is defined as vdprintf, and a quick look at the code revealed that I could not expect messages to come up on the KVM....

 {% highlight C %}